-Each OSCE station is marked by an appropriately qualified, experienced and currently registered RN OSCE examiner, using evidence-based assessment criteria matched specifically to the station.
-Assessment criteria have been mapped to the Registered Nurse Standards for Practice and referenced against those listed in the Recommended reading materials section of this handbook.
+Each OSCE station is marked by an appropriately qualified, experienced, and currently registered midwifery OSCE examiner, using evidence-based assessment criteria matched specifically to the station.

+Assessment criteria have been mapped to the Midwife Standards for Practice.

 The examiner will mark each candidate's performance during and at the conclusion of the station.